 The trace mineral is found in shellfish, beef, poultry, and pork as well as in plant-based foods like legumes, nuts, whole grains, and fortified cereals.
 Vegans may not always obtain the necessary amount of zinc because some plant foods contain phytates, which can reduce zinc absorption.
 This decreased absorption makes supplementation a good idea for vegans.

 Omega-3s are polyunsaturated fatty acids that make up a key part of the membranes of the cells in the body and provide a key energy source.
-These fatty acids have several benefits, supporting a healthy heart, maintaining healthy circulation, and promoting a positive mental outlook, among many others.
+These fatty acids have several benefits, supporting a healthy heart, maintaining healthy circulation, and supporting overall emotional wellness, among many others.
 The two most important fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 Obtain More of the Nutrients You Need